TheAndroidMonk/RichEditText/README.md

 **Current Limitations**

   * No support for full justification in Paragraph markup.
-  * Ordered and Unordered lists do _not_ automatically add list items when a new-line is entered at the end of the list.
+  * Will misbehave when aready styed text is altered using autocompete dictionary suggestions.
+Either disable the dictionary suggestion or apply styles on competed text.

 ## Extension

 This framework can be extended to support new markups (which are achievable using Android's spans) with minimal effort.
 To do so

-  1. Create a class extending `Markup` (or one of its subclasses) and override the abstract methods.
+  1. create a class extending `Markup` (or one of its subclasses) and override the abstract methods,
-  2. Add a markup menu for the newly created markup.
+  2. add a markup menu for the newly created markup,
-  3. On its click call `RichEditText.onMarkupMenuClicked()` by passing necessary params and the framework will take care of rest.
+  3. on its click call `RichEditText.onMarkupMenuClicked()` by passing necessary params and the framework will take care of rest.

 If you want the new markup to participate in html format conversion then do the following.